PierreZ/pierrezemb.fr/content/posts/notes-about-foundationdb/index.md

 The test is splitted into two parts:

-* The goal, for example doing a [Ring benchmark](https://github.com/michaelnisi/ring-benchmark) with thousands of transactions per sec and there should be only 0.01% of success.
+* **The goal**, for example doing transaction pointing to another with thousands of transactions per sec and there should be only 0.01% of success.
-* What will be done to try to prevent the test to succeed.
+* **What will be done to try to prevent the test to succeed**.
 In this example it will **at the same time**:

     * do random clogging.
 Which means that **network connections will be stopped** (preventing actors to send and receive packets).
 Swizzle flag means that a subset of network connections will be stopped and bring back in reverse order, 😳
     * will **poweroff/reboot machines** (attritions) pseudo-randomly while keeping a minimal of three machines, 🤯
     * **change configuration**, which means a coordination changes through multi-paxos for the whole cluster. 😱

 Keep in mind that all these failures will appears **at the same time!** Do you think that your current **datastore has gone through the same test on a daily basis?** [I think not](https://github.com/etcd-io/etcd/pull/11308).

-Applications written using the FoundationDB simulator have hierarchy: `DataCenter -> Machine -> Process -> Interface`.
-Each of these can be killed/freezed/nuked.
+Applications written using the FoundationDB simulator have hierarchy: `DataCenter -> Machine -> Process -> Interface`. **Each of these can be killed/freezed/nuked**.
 Even faulty admin commands fired by some DevOps are tested!

-## Recap
+### Recap

 An awesome recap is available on the [Software Engineering Daily podcast](https://softwareengineeringdaily.com/2019/07/01/foundationdb-with-ryan-worl/):